Right to rent immigration checks

 It's against the law for either a landlord or agent to do this.

-Our advice on discrimination and template letter can help you deal with landlord or agent discrimination during the lettings process.
+Our advice on discrimination and template letter can help you deal with any landlord or agent discrimination that you face when you look for a place to rent.

 Who has the right to rent?